 HubSpot’s Blog Editor allows you to write, edit, and optimize your content with ease.
 The blog editor is simple to use and formatting according to your requirements is also easy.
 The content is already optimized for mobile and other devices.

 You can also collaborate with other authors or editors and add feedback on the document itself.
-The tool also helps you analyze how your blog post is performing, share it on social media, email it to your subscribers, and promote your content.
+It also helps you analyze how your blog post is performing, share it on social media, email it to subscribers, and promote your content.

 Studiopress